 Imagine: A pandemic is raging, increased numbers of people are dying day on day, no one knows how to stop it, friends and family shun each other, the ordinary sense of time and space and connectedness is dislocated.
 A group of colleagues come together, deciding to isolate themselves for a two-week quarantine period and to do so in a thoughtful and mindful way.
-They gather in one of their houses for the duration.
+They gather together for the duration.
 And they tell each other stories, the stories of their times – 10 days, 10 people, 100 stories.
 Sound familiar?
 This is Boccaccio’s The Decameron, a story which is a compendium of many stories.

 The collective ‘we’: The collective we now don’t have to imagine what a pandemic is like, because we are living it, and we must never forget that some of the people we know, and many more who we do not, are dying it.
 What stories are told about this when a group of colleagues, colleagues who are sociologists, come together to tell stories of our times with the terrible events of the coronavirus pandemic as backcloth?